DeanStyles18/quiz_app/README.md

 - **Animated Transitions**: Smooth animations enhance the user experience during question transitions and loading screens.
 - **Timer**: Each question has a time limit, adding an element of challenge to the quiz.
 - **Lives System**: Users have a limited number of lives, which adds a layer of difficulty to the quiz.
+- **Shuffling**: The questions are shuffled everytime a user starts the quiz .
 - **Remarks**: Based on their performance remarks are given with emojis.

 ## Setup Instructions